mdancho84/mdancho84.github.io/_posts/2022-09-23-explore-simplified-exploratory-data-analysis-eda-in-r.md

 <p class='text-center date'> <a href='https://learn.business-science.io/r-tips-newsletter' target ='_blank'>Get the code.</a> </p>

+**The 3rd plot we get is a scatter plot,** which is when we compare two numeric variables and determine the trend between the two variables.
+This plot helps us see an immediate trend between highway fuel economy and engine size (displacement).

+**Business Insights:**

+* As engine size (displacement) goes up, highway fuel economy goes down.
+This is an inverse relationship.

 # Conclusion

 You learned how to use the `explore` library to automatically create an exploratory data analysis shiny app AND perform bivariate analysis the fast way.
 Great work! **But, there's a lot more to becoming a data scientist.**